fmi-basel/LSTree/example/README.md

 ```

 ## 3. Lineage tree
-Initially nuclei have to be tracked manually using [Mastodon](https://github.com/mastodon-sc/mastodon) Fiji plugin.
+LSTree works directly directly with exported MaMuT `.xml`git files that contain trees made using [Mastodon](https://github.com/mastodon-sc/mastodon) Fiji plugin.
 Subsequently a deep learning model can be (re)trained to predict trees that require fewer manual corrections.
+Alternatively, one can also use the output from [Elephant](https://elephant-track.github.io/#/v0.3/) ( as MaMuT `.xml` ) to fine tune an existing model or just as final lineage tree output for further processing (segmentation and feature extraction steps).

 ```bash
 LUIGI_CONFIG_PATH=./config.cfg luigi --local-scheduler --module lstree MultiBuildTreeTask